A picture of Jacinta smiling and looking across the distance

 Meet Jacinta

-Honoring the Grand Midwives
+Honoring the Grand Midwives & Our Ancestral Mothers

 Jacinta’s work is guided by the Black grand midwives—community healers who caught generations of babies in the U.S. South, whose wisdom shaped how we survive.
 Though many were pushed out by the state, their legacy remains in every home visit, every birth altar, every deep breath taken before touching someone’s belly.

-They remind us this is not new.
 We’ve always had us.

-Defining Sunfolk Midwifery
+Why Sunfolk Midwifery

 “One of the darkest moments in US history was the systematic eradication of the African American midwife from her community, resulting in a legacy of birth injustices.”